au-ts/microkit_tutorial/website/src/part4.md

 message-register using `uint64_t microkit_mr_get(uint8_t mr)` to update the `word` array from being equal to "hello" to our new word.

-After doing that and re-running the system, you should see the message `LINUX WORDLE: Transfer word to virtual-machine monitor`.
+After doing that and re-running the system, you should see the message `Linux user-space: Transfer word to virtual-machine monitor`.
 Hit the `RETURN` key then you should see the client interface printing again.
 You can now guess the secret word!
 If you do not want to guess, you can instead print out the word in the Wordle server :).